RIAM Piano Student (Organ Room)

 Sponsored by her son, Luke Ó Cuinneagáin, this exciting bursary for aspiring young pianists recognises Ursula Uí Chuinneagáin’s contribution to the music world in Ireland and her long-standing association with the RIAM.
 The bursary recognises that unswerving encouragement, support and sponsorship are critical factors when nurturing key young talent in pursuit of excellence.

-Eligibility: Open to all secondary school piano students attending the RIAM
+Eligibility: Open to all secondary school piano students attending Junior RIAM.
+Previous winners are not eligible to compete.

 All applicants will be required to perform a minimum of two own-choice pieces, of contrasting style up to a maximum of 12 minutes for the Semi-Final Round.